⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 That is incorrect.

-Others think:
+Others believe:

 “If I comply, it will end faster.”